jcornwellshiel/MythicDrops/designdoc.md

 * Chance To Be Given: The chance that this tier will be the one that is given to a mob.
 * Chance To Drop: The chance that this tier will be dropped when equipped.

+### Custom Items
+Custom Items are specially designed items.
+They have special values that distinguish them.
+* Name: Name of the item
+* Display Name: Display name of the item
+* Enchantments: The enchantments that go on the item
+* Lore: The lore of the item

 ## Abilities
 Abilities are not implemented yet.
 ### Contact Abilities